urbanopt/urbanopt.github.io/customization/post_processor.md

 **OpenDSSPostProcessor:**

-In parallel to the scenario-gem, OpenDSS modules are developed to run OpenDSS models and compute electrical metrics of the network.
-OpenDSS run will generate an results directory `opendss` within the project scenario run directory.
-This `opendss` directory will include output reports for each building, line and transformer, as well as other OpenDSS related results.
+In parallel to the scenario gem, OpenDSS modules have been developed to run OpenDSS models and compute metrics of the electrical network.
+OpenDSS runs will generate a results directory named `opendss` within the project scenario run directory.
+This `opendss` directory will include output reports for each building, line and transformer, as well as other OpenDSS-related results.

-In order to integrate important selected results from this directory into the initial URBANopt reports, an OpenDSS postprocessor is developed.
-This postprocessor parse specific results from opendss results directory and add them to URBANopt existing scenario and feature reports.
-User can customize or extend this postprocessor to add more results to the scenario and feature reports from the `opendss` directory.
+An OpenDSS postprocessor has been developed to integrate selected OpenDSS results into the default URBANopt reports.
+The postprocessor parses specific results from the `opendss` results directory and adds them to the URBANopt scenario and feature reports.
+Users can customize or extend this postprocessor to add more OpenDSS results to the scenario and feature reports.

-Initially, `OpenDSSPostProcessor` include the following methods.
+The `OpenDSSPostProcessor` currently include the following methods:

-*To add OpenDSS results to existing CSV reports:*
+*Adding OpenDSS results to existing CSV reports:*
 - `load_opendss_data` : Users can extend this method to select other results of interest from `opendss` results directory and load them.
 - `load_feature_report_data` : This method can be used to reload existing feature reports.
-Users can develop this method load any other existing reports.
+Users can adapt this method to load any other existing reports.
 - `merge_data` : This method is used to merge the loaded opendss data with the existing feature reports that are loaded.
 - `save_csv` : This method saves the updated CSV reports.

-*To save transformer results reports:*
+*Saving transformer results to reports:*
-- `save_transformers_reports` : This method is developed to add transformer results to the scenario run directory.
+- `save_transformers_reports` : This method was developed to add transformer results to the scenario run directory.

-*To generate summarize results and add them to the reports:*
+*Generating summary results and adding them to the reports:*
-- `add_summary_results` : This method generates important summary results and add them to the reports (e.g. the total number of hours that were an over voltage issue occurred).
-User can extend this method to generate other summarized results of their interest.
+- `add_summary_results` : This method generates important summary results and adds them to the scenario reports (e.g. the total number of hours where an over-voltage issue occurred).
+Users can extend this method to generate other summary results of interest.

-*To run OpenDSS postprocessor:*
+*Running OpenDSS postprocessor:*
 - `run` : This method wraps all the developed postprocessing methods.
-The run method should be ready to be called externally to integrated OpenDSS results back into URBANopt scenario and feature reports.
+It is used to integrate OpenDSS results back into URBANopt scenario and feature reports.